Kyle Rau

-Kyle Rau (born October 24, 1992) is an American professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for the Kunlun Red Star of the Kontinental Hockey League (KHL).
-He was selected in the third round, 91st overall, by the Florida Panthers in the 2011 NHL Entry Draft.
+Kyle Rau (born October 24, 1992) is an American professional ice hockey forward who plays for HC Fribourg-Gottéron of the National League (NL).
+He was selected in the third round, 91st overall, by the Florida Panthers in the 2011 NHL entry draft.

 Playing career

 In following his family ties, Rau first established himself in being a standout player in high school with Eden Prairie High.
 In his final year in 2011, Rau scored 69 points in 25 games to earn selection as the Minnesota Mr. Hockey winner, as the best school player in Minnesota.
 Rau committed and played collegiate hockey within his home state, with the Minnesota Golden Gophers.

 In his senior year, Rau captained Minnesota for the 2014–15 season.
 Leading the Gophers to the Big Ten Conference Championship, he compiled 20 goals and 41 points in 39 games.
 On March 29, 2015, Rau signalled the end of his college career, having amassed 164 points in 160 contests, in signing a three-year entry-level contract with the Florida Panthers.
 He was then signed to an amateur try-out contract to complete the season in making his professional debut in the American Hockey League with affiliate, the San Antonio Rampage.
 Rau scored in his first game with the Rampage on his first shot, in a 7–3 defeat to the Adirondack Flames on April 4, 2015.

 After attending the Panthers 2015 training camp, Rau was assigned to being his rookie professional season with new AHL affiliate, the Portland Pirates on September 25, 2015.
 In the 2015–16 season, Rau quickly adapted to the pro level, scoring 17 goals in 48 games before he received his first NHL recall to the Panthers on February 19, 2016.
 He made his NHL debut in a 3–1 victory over the Winnipeg Jets on February 20, 2016.